 The Women’s Property Rights Initiative (WPRI) is a BarefootLaw initiative focused on equipping women, especially the vulnerable and underserved, with information regarding their rights.
 BarefootLaw Uganda uses a combination of approaches including technology, audio-visual and traditional to provide legal knowledge and assistance to women, especially in relation to property rights.
 The Women Property Rights Initiative creates opportunities for women to gain legal information and knowledge on property rights and will writing in order to protect themselves and their loved ones.
 Male participation is encouraged so that alternative options for dispute resolution are sought in the family and within existing structures at community level.

 This will result in;

-- Increased awareness of women to women’s property rights and their enforceability;
+- Increased awareness of women to women’s property rights and their enforceability

-- Creation of synergies amongst women and property rights organisations for the dissemination of supporting legal information;
+- Increase in channels for the dissemination of supporting legal information;

 Barefoot Lawyers Guide Employment